 Watch Chef Kristi on her YouTube channel “Thyme to Cook” show you 4 delicious pie iron recipes:

-PRO TIP: If you’re going to be cooking with fire or open flames, read these important 10 Campfire Safety Tips
+PRO TIP Before cooking with fire or open flames, read these important 10 Campfire Safety Tips.
+Also, make certain there’s no fire bans in place where you’re camping or building your campfire.

 Final thoughts on these delicious camping pie iron recipes